 Los Angeles, CA 90015

 Please arrive 15 minutes early.
-We will have coffee waiting for you to jump start the evening.
+We will have coffee and pastries waiting for you to start the day.

 What to Wear

 Please wear comfortable clothing and close-toed shoes.
 Boots or sneakers are fine and long pants are preferable.
 Do not wear loose or baggy clothing and please tie back long hair.
 No dangly jewelry.
 Please note, this is a woodshop with no AC.
 You can expect to get sweaty and dusty.
 Woodworking is hard work!

 Gift certificates are available.
 If you would like to gift this class, purchase Woodworking Bucks for the total cost of the class.

 In general, all workshops can be refunded, minus a $50 registration fee, up to one month in advance of the class.
 Students can transfer to a future class with at least two weeks advance notice.
 No portion of the course fee will be refunded or transferred less than two weeks before the class start date.
 To cancel or transfer your spot, please email firstname.lastname@example.org.

 There are no refunds, transfers, make-ups, or deferments for missed sessions in multi-day classes.

 Allied Woodshop reserves the right to cancel a class for insufficient registration.